-• The amendment was for the final 30 units in a 46 unit subdivision.
+- The amendment was for the final 30 units in a 46 unit subdivision.
 Preliminary approval had been granted for the entire subdivision.
-Final approval had been granted for 14 condo units and a duplex, which were mostly complete.

-- The amendment would include the construction of: - o Ten additional septic systems.

-o 1,000 feet of new roadway: a 500 foot extension of Belvedere Drive; and 500 feet of frontage on a cul-de-sac for Dusty Rhoades Lane.
+Final approval had been granted for 14 condo units and a duplex, which were mostly complete. - The amendment would include the construction of: - Ten additional septic systems. - 1,000 feet of new roadway: a 500 foot extension of Belvedere Drive; and 500 feet of frontage on a cul-de-sac for Dusty Rhoades Lane.
 The roadway would connect the subdivision to Kettle Estates subdivision.
-The roads would be private and maintained by the association.
+The roads would be private and maintained by the association. - Sidewalks - The project had received a Site Location of Review Permit from DEP.
+As part of the permitting process through DEP there had been two public meetings.